CP1404/Practicals/prac_02/README.md

 Handle each of these (except quit) separately, and consider how you can reuse your functions.
 In `main()`, before the menu loop, get the valid score.
+When the user quits, say some kind of "farewell".

 # Practice & Extension Work